Bad Robot

-Bad Robot is an American film and television production company founded, on May 27, 1999, and led by Katie McGrath and J. J. Abrams as Co-CEOs.
-Under its Bad Robot Productions division, the company is responsible for the television series Alias, Lost, Fringe, Person of Interest, Revolution, and Westworld alongside the feature-length films Cloverfield, Star Trek, Super 8, Star Trek Into Darkness, Mission: Impossible – Ghost Protocol, Mission: Impossible – Rogue Nation, Star Wars Episodes VII and IX, 10 Cloverfield Lane, Star Trek Beyond, The Cloverfield Paradox, Mission: Impossible – Fallout, and Overlord.
+Bad Robot Productions is an American film and television production company founded on May 27, 1999, and led by J. J. Abrams as CEO.
+The company is responsible for the television series Alias, Lost, Fringe, Person of Interest, Revolution, and Westworld alongside producing notable film franchises, including Cloverfield, the Star Trek reboot trilogy, Mission: Impossible, and the Star Wars sequel trilogy.